Phil Davis (fighter): Title and post-title reign

 Davis faced his former opponent Ryan Bader again in a title fight on June 24, 2017, at Bellator 180.
 Bader and Davis first met at UFC on Fox: Gustafsson vs. Johnson on January 24, 2015, with Bader winning by split decision.
 He was defeated again via split decision, thus losing the Bellator title.

 Davis faced undefeated Brazilian fighter Leo Leite on November 3, 2017, at Bellator 186.
 He won the fight via unanimous decision.

 Davis faced Linton Vassell on May 25, 2018, at Bellator 200.
 He won the fight via knock out due to a head kick in round three.

 Davis faced Vadim Nemkov on November 15, 2018, Bellator 209.
 He lost the fight via split decision.

 Davis next faced Liam McGeary at Bellator 220 on April 27, 2019.
 He won the fight via TKO in the third round.

 On August 15, 2019, it was announced that Davis had signed an exclusive multi-fight, multi-year contract extension with Bellator.
 In his first fight on that contract, Davis faced Karl Albrektsson at Bellator 231 on October 25, 2019.
 He won the fight via TKO in the third round.

 Davis headlined Bellator 245 in a rematch against Lyoto Machida on September 11, 2020.
 He won the fight by split decision.

 Bellator Light Heavyweight World Grand Prix

 On February 9, 2021, it was announced that Davis would be participating in the Bellator Light Heavyweight World Grand Prix Tournament.
 Davis is scheduled to face Vadim Nemkov for the Bellator Light Heavyweight World Championship in the quarterfinal round.
-This will be a rematch of their November 2018 bout, which saw Nemkov win via split decision.
+This was a rematch of their November 2018 bout, which saw Nemkov win via split decision.
 The bout took place at Bellator 257 on April 16.
 Davis lost the bout via unanimous decision, with Nemkov controlling the first three rounds on the feet.

 Post Grand Prix

-Davis faced Yoel Romero, who was making his Bellator debut, on September 18, 2021 at Bellator 266.
+Davis faced Yoel Romero, who was making his Bellator debut, on September 18, 2021, at Bellator 266.
 He won the bout via split decision.
 Five out of five media outlets scored the fight for Davis.

-Davis faced Julius Anglickas on March 12, 2022 at Bellator 276.
+Davis faced Julius Anglickas on March 12, 2022, at Bellator 276.
 He won the bout via unanimous decision.

+Davis faced Corey Anderson on June 16, 2023, at Bellator 297.
+He lost the fight via split decision.

+Professional Fighters League

+Davis was expected to face Rob Wilkinson at PFL 2 on April 6, 2024.
+However, Davis withdrew from the bout due to an unknown reason and was replaced by Tom Breese.

+On March 4, 2025, the promotion officially revealed that Davis will join the 2025 PFL Light Heavyweight Tournament.

+In the quarterfinal, Davis faced Rob Wilkinson on May 1, 2025, at PFL 4.
+He won the fight by technical knockout in the second round.

+In the semifinals, Davis faced Sullivan Cauley at PFL 7 on June 27, 2025.
+He lost the fight via unanimous decision.